pzhaojohnson/rnacanvas.embedded/README.md

 ></iframe>
 ```

-Alternatively, the border can be styled as for any HTML element.
+Alternatively, the border can be styled as with any HTML element.

 ```html
 <iframe